zmops/zeus-iot/README.md

 > For more detailed installation and deployment instructions, please visit our <a href="https://zmops.com/docs/">official website document center</a>
 ## Demo Environment

-Using the account `Admin / zeus123` to log in the [demo environment](https://zeusdemo.zmops.cn/).
+Using the account `Admin / zabbix` to log in the [demo environment](https://zeusdemo.zmops.cn/).
 Please note the account is granted view access.